Ready for your new house and the big move?

 Lastly, NRIC.
 There are two ways to approach this:

-- You may make the changes via ICA e-Service! (launched in 20th October 2020).
-After the changes made through e-Service, you will receive the a sticker bearing your new address for you to stick onto your NRIC.
+- You may make the changes via ICA e-Service! (launched on 20th October 2020).
+After the changes are made through e-Service, you will receive a sticker bearing your new address for you to stick onto your NRIC.

-After shortlisting/securing a mover, notify them on the number of items and bulky items you have.
+After shortlisting/securing a mover, notify them of the number of items and bulky items you have.

 2. Packing Supplies